HemaliPatel3/RangMitra/README.md

 # 🌸 RangMitra – AI-Powered Indian Traditional Art Generator 🎨:
-- RangMitra is an AI-powered art generation project that brings India's rich artistic heritage to life using Stable Diffusion and DALL·E.
+- RangMitra is an AI-powered art generation project that brings India's rich artistic heritage to life using Stable Diffusion.

 🖌 Gond Art – A tribal art form from Madhya Pradesh, characterized by intricate dot patterns, bright colors, and depictions of nature and folklore.